WikiTalk and WikiListen at ECAI 2020

 In 2018-19, Graham Wilcock was Visiting Professor at Kyoto University, invited by Professor Tatsuya Kawahara of the Graduate School of Informatics.
 He taught a course on talking robots, participated in research seminars on spoken dialogue systems, and worked with the ERICA android robot in the ERATO Ishiguro Symbiotic Human-Robot Interaction project.
-Divesh Lala and Graham Wilcock added a Wikipedia-based talking role for ERICA, with WikiTalk supporting spoken information from Wikipedia and smooth topic shifts, and Julius supporting large-vocabulary speech recognition and spoken dialogue barge-ins by the human while ERICA is speaking.
+Divesh Lala and Graham Wilcock added a Wikipedia-based talking role for ERICA, with WikiTalk supporting smooth dialogue shifts to related Wikipedia topics, and Julius speech recognition supporting spoken dialogue barge-ins by the human partner while ERICA is speaking.

 CityTalk at IJCAI 2018

 In July 2018, Graham Wilcock gave a demo of CityTalk at 27th International Joint Conference on Artificial Intelligence (IJCAI 2018) in Stockholm.
 His paper Using a Deep Learning Dialogue Research Toolkit in a Multilingual Multidomain Practical Application was published in the IJCAI 2018 proceedings.

 In May 2018, Graham Wilcock gave a demo of CityTalk at 9th International Workshop on Spoken Dialogue Systems (IWSDS 2018) in Singapore and presented a paper CityTalk: Robots that talk to tourists and can switch domains during the dialogue.